 - Your medical expenses related to the crash

 - Lost income and benefits if you cannot work

 - Compensation to repair your motorcycle or replace the totaled vehicle

 - Pain and suffering and loss of enjoyment of life damages

 - Possible punitive damages against the negligent party

 The types of compensation available in a motorcycle accident claim depend on the case.
 Working with one of our attorneys can ensure that you explore every potential outlet for making a monetary recovery, including your own insurance provider and the other driver’s insurance company.

 We will help you navigate Kentucky’s unique insurance laws and pursue the compensation that you deserve for serious injuries.

 It can be difficult to collect a fair amount in financial compensation from an insurance company as an injured motorcyclist in Kentucky.
 Insurers tend to have biases and stigmas against motorcyclists.
 This may mean that you get blamed for your motorcycle crash in an attempt to avoid paying you a fair award.
 One tactic you may encounter is the comparative negligence defense.

-If the comparative negligence defense succeeds, it could diminish the motorcyclist’s payout.
+If the comparative negligence defense succeeds, the motorcyclist’s payout could be diminished.
 Kentucky is a pure comparative negligence state, meaning that a plaintiff could be found up to 99 at fault for an accident and still recover financial compensation.
-The amount of fault allocated to a motorcyclist, however, will reduce his or her financial recovery by an equivalent amount.
-This is why it is important to hire an attorney to protect your rights during an injury claim.

 How Long Do You Have to File a Motorcycle Accident Claim in Kentucky?